Staying in Phuket and looking for a quiet refuge that feels far removed from the crowds?

 While Thailand’s top destination Phuket doesn’t need an introduction, the slow-life island of aptly named Koh Yao Noi, which translates to “Small Long Island,” is still pretty little-known.

-Keen to experience Koh Yao Noi’s chilled-out atmosphere, I booked a trip from Phuket to Koh Yao Noi online in a few clicks, and a couple of days later, I headed for Phuket’s Bang Rong Pier, the starting point of my trip.
+Keen to experience Koh Yao Noi’s chilled-out atmosphere, I booked a Green Planet speedboat from Phuket to Koh Yao Noi online in a few clicks, and a couple of days later, I headed for Phuket’s Bang Rong Pier, the starting point of my trip.

 Killing time after a surprise